jgerville/Facenook/README.md

 ## Future directions

-* Users should be able to like a post or comment.
+* Users should be able to like a post or comment. (done)
 * Users should be able to attach images to their posts.